 Step 5: Sauté the Vegetables

-Heat a tablespoon of avocado oil in a large pan over medium-high heat.
-Add diced onion, zucchini, mushrooms, and a couple of smashed garlic cloves.
-Sauté for about 6 minutes until the vegetables are tender-crisp—retaining their vibrant color and slight crunch, which perfectly contrasts the tender steak.
+Heat 1 tablespoon of avocado oil in a large pan over medium-high heat.
+Add the diced onion, zucchini, mushrooms, and a couple of smashed garlic cloves.
+Sauté for about 6 minutes until the vegetables become tender-crisp, preserving their texture while unlocking their full flavor.

 Step 6: Sear the Steak